Canon 1200D vs Leica M9

 - More heavily discounted: Has been around for much longer (launched in September 2009).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1200D is the clear winner of the match-up (9 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1200D emerges as the winner of the contest (9 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1200D vs Leica M9